yendorf/dotnet-homework/README.md

 # Lincoln Investment Software Engineering Homework

-Please complete as much of the three exercises as possible in a **maximum of one hour**.
+Please complete the three exercises.
+There is no time limit but we estimate that these exercises can be completed within 1-2 hours.
 We will be evaluating your code on correctness, completeness, and maintainability.

 The solution requires [Visual Studio 2022](https://www.visualstudio.com/downloads/) (Community Edition is free) with MS Test enabled.

-Exercises 1 and 2 have tests which currently fail.
-You must make the tests pass without changing the test code.
+Exercises 1 and 2 have unit tests which currently fail.
+You must make the tests pass without changing the test code or test data.
 Exercise 3 involves making small changes to a WebApp.
 Directions for these exercises can be found below.

 Download the code from this repository, either by cloning or downloading it as a zip file.
 When finished, please create a new public repository (e.g. on your own GitHub, GitLab, BitBucket, etc. account), push your code to it, and provide a message, including your repository URL, to your Lincoln contact stating that it is ready for review.
 We do this instead of using forks because candidates can see each other's forks, so **please do not fork this repo**.
 If you prefer not to use a public repository service like GitHub to host your completed homework, please provide access to your code by some other means and send us a URL.
 We cannot accept submissions via email.